- ICH GCP

 Time Frame: 30 days post-ED visit

 PrEPPED Satisfaction and Acceptability Survey is a patient satisfaction questionnaire was developed by the study team.
 It's a series of independent Likert questions from 1-6 addressing different aspects of the program.
 Full scale from 0 to 18, with higher score indicating more satisfaction.
+Satisfaction data were not collected at 30, 60, or 90 days.
+After study initiation, it was determined by the researchers that the satisfaction items were specific to the emergency department visit experience and not relevant to the follow-up period.
+Consequently, decision was made to not administer the follow-up satisfaction assessments, therefore, no data was collected so there is no data to report. |

 30 days post-ED visit

-The VSQ-9 is a visit-specific satisfaction instrument (RCT Component)
+The VSQ-9 is a Visit-specific Satisfaction Instrument (RCT Component)

 Time Frame: 30 days post-ED visit

 The VSQ-9 is a visit-specific satisfaction instrument adapted by the American Medical Guidelines Regimen Information Program (GRIP) survey.
 GRIP guide is a self-report to assess PrEP adherence at 30-days post ED visit, with 6 categorical items: excellent, very good, good, fair, poor, and very poor.
+Because participants were not required to follow up at a single clinic, post-discharge care settings varied widely.
+The VSQ-9 assesses satisfaction with a specific clinical encounter, and applying it across multiple, non-standardized settings was deemed inappropriate and unlikely to yield interpretable data.
+Therefore, decision was made by the researcher to not administer the VSQ-9 at 30, 60, or 90 days.
+Consequently, no follow-up VSQ-9 data were collected so there is no data to report. |

 30 days post-ED visit